Chemical Medium-Range Order Enables Stoichiometric Rigidity

+Although ring-based MRO has been invoked heuristically in earlier theoretical work~\cite{micoulaut2003,micoulaut2022,micoulaut2023review}, a quantitative baseline that separates connectivity-level isolation from MRO and allows each candidate mechanism to be independently falsified has been lacking.
+To provide such a baseline, we use the locally tree-like configuration model~\cite{molloy1995} as a zero-MRO reference.
+For $\{2,3\}$ networks (As$_2$Se$_3$-type), stoichiometry gives $\langle r\rangle = 2.4$; for $\{2,4\}$ networks (GeSe$_2$-type), we tune composition to $\langle r\rangle = 2.4$ (20\% rigid $k=4$, 80\% floppy $k=2$).
+Then we test four mechanisms that could bridge this connectivity obstruction: enthalpic stress, chemical defects, geometric linking, and phenomenological MRO.
+In this baseline, rigidity onset coincides exactly with the Maxwell point.
+Amorphous SiO$_2$ (chemical MRO without geometric linking) and DNA networks (geometric linking without chemical defects) provide independent benchmarks.

-\textbf{Network model and local rigidity.---} A random covalent network is modeled as a configuration-model graph~\cite{molloy1995} with $N$ nodes, coordination drawn from a two-point distribution achieving prescribed $\langle r\rangle$.
-Within the Phillips-Thorpe framework in 3D, a node with coordination $k_i$ contributes $k_i/2$ stretching and $\max(0,\, 2k_i - 3)$ angular constraints, for a total $C_i = k_i/2 + \max(0,\, 2k_i - 3)$.
-A node is locally rigid when $C_i \geq 3$, which reduces to $k_i \geq 3$ ($C_2 = 2 < 3$, $C_k \geq 3$ for $k \geq 3$).
-In the locally tree-like configuration-model, this local criterion is self-consistent: every constraint propagates non-redundantly [see SM, Secs.~S5--S6].
-The GRC is the largest connected component of locally rigid nodes, with fractional size $S_\infty$.
+\textbf{Network model and local rigidity---} In our model, the network is a configuration-model graph~\cite{molloy1995} with $N$ nodes and a two-point degree distribution.
+In 3D Phillips-Thorpe theory, a node with coordination $k_i$ has $C_i = k_i/2 + \max(0,\, 2k_i - 3)$ constraints.
+It is locally rigid when $C_i \geq 3$, that is, $k_i \geq 3$.
+On tree-like graphs, this criterion matches the pebble-game result: no redundant edges are detected (SM, Sec.~S7), which is expected because short loops are absent.
+We define the giant rigid component (GRC) as the largest connected cluster of locally rigid nodes, with fraction $S_\infty$.

-\textbf{Analytical framework.---} The mean floppy-mode density is $f(\langle r\rangle) = 6 - 5\langle r\rangle/2$~\cite{maxwell1864,thorpe1983}, giving Maxwell point $\langle r\rangle_c = 2.4$.
-Setting $\alpha = \langle r\rangle - 2$ and applying generating functions for site percolation on configuration-model graphs~\cite{newman2001random}, the probability $u$ of not reaching the GRC via a random bond satisfies [see SM for derivation]:

-The non-trivial root $u^* = 2(1-\alpha)/(3\alpha)$ yields a macroscopic GRC if and only if $u^* < 1$, i.e., $\alpha > 2/5$, equivalent to $\langle r\rangle > 2.4 = \langle r\rangle_c$.
-This proves the topological-mechanical degeneracy \emph{exactly within the locally tree-like (mean-field) limit}: the geometric emergence of the rigid percolating cluster coincides with the Maxwell isostatic point.
-In finite-dimensional physical glasses, short loops and spatial correlations induce redundant constraints, shifting pebble-game thresholds~\cite{jacobs1995,sartbaeva2007}; the mean-field result provides the unambiguous topological lower bound from which those finite-dimensional deviations can be quantified~\cite{chubynsky2007}.